Feminist separatism: Lesbian separatism

-Lesbian separatism and radical lesbianism

-Separatist lesbianism is a type of feminist separatism specific to lesbians.
-Many lesbian separatists bought land so they could live separately from men and heterosexual women.
+Radical lesbianism

+The term 'radical lesbianism' can be seen as both synonymous with and differentiated from lesbian separatism.

-Radical lesbianism and other similar movements represent a rupture with the broader feminist movements.
+Radical lesbianism, amongst other similar movements, represents a rupture with the broader feminist movements.
 They offer an attempt by some feminists and lesbians to try to reconcile what they see as inherent conflicts with the stated goals of feminism.
 Many of these conflicts and ruptures are a result of issues arising from broader and nationally specifically cultural narratives around women.
 Some of them are created independently in response to these needs, while others draw inspiration from radical movements in other countries.
 This results in no single history of radical lesbianism, but of separate national struggles.

 Internationally, radical lesbians often took advantage of convergent international spaces to create their own events to increase the visibility of lesbianism.
-Examples of this include the 1994 lesbian march in New York on the 25th anniversary of Stonewall.
-Another example was at the 1995 Beijing hosted World Women's Conference.
-A third example took place during the 1997 Amsterdam hosted Gay Games.
+Examples of this include the 1994 lesbian march in New York on the 25th anniversary of Stonewall, the 1995 Beijing hosted World Women's Conference, and the event held during the 1997 Amsterdam hosted Gay Games.

+United States

 In the United States, the movement started in 1970, when seven women (including lesbian activist Del Martin) confronted the North Conference of Homophile Organizations about the relevance of the gay rights movement to the women within it.
 The delegates passed a resolution in favor of women's liberation, but Del Martin felt they had not done enough, and wrote "If That's All There Is", an influential 1970 essay in which she decried gay rights organizations as sexist.
 The Furies formed a commune in 1971 open to lesbians only, where they put out a monthly newspaper called The Furies.
 The Furies consisted of twelve women, aged eighteen to twenty-eight, all feminists, all lesbians, all white, with three children among them.
 These activities continued into the early part of the decade.
 Other well known lesbian separatists groups include The Gutter Dykes, The Gorgons, and The Radicalesbians.